90s Inspired Shoes: What to Go For

 There are two types of people in this world—people who lived through the 90s and people who didn’t.

 Luckily for all of us, 90s style is back in full force.
-You can see more people wearing slip dresses, bucket hats, Mary Jane, platform sneakers, strappy sandals, high-waist jeans, and other key trends.
+You can see more people wearing slip dresses, bucket hats, Mary Jane flats, platform sneakers, strappy sandals, high-waist jeans, and other key trends.
 Even the shoe industry can’t get enough of the nostalgia.
 In this article, we’ll break down the 90s aesthetic to help you find 90s shoes that work perfectly with your current style.

 The 90s Aesthetic: A Blast from the Past